Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/publications.md

 **About Manuscripts**:

+There are 2 projects currently ongoing:
+1. DIAM: Drone-based Indoor Accessibility Mapping (advised by Prof. Jon E. Froehlich)
+2. A11yBLV: Making GAI Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)

-There are 2 projects currently ongoing, and 6 projects are under submission & review.
+and 6 projects are under submission & review:
 1. Digital Biography of NSZTVR: Enhancing Intercultural Empathy (In Submission)
 2. Enhancing Memory and Communication Abilities in Mild Dementia: A Personalized Memory Collage App with AIGC Technology (In Submission)
 3. CreationBlends Reality: Enhancing Users’ Socio-spatial Perceptions through Embodied Gestural Interactions in a Co-creative AR Environment (In Submission)
 4. “What Happen”- Explaining the Actions of Autonomous Vehicles (In Submission)
 5. Enhancing Rehabilitation of Child Education Among DHH-Mixed Family through ICT (In Submission)
 6. Revitalizing Public Spaces with Augmented Reality Art at Common Space (In Submission)

-On going projects:
-1. DIAM: Drone-based Indoor Accessibility Mapping
-2. A11yBLV: Making GAI Accessible to Blind and Low-Vision Users

 <!--- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**-->